Recreation therapy internship at the Behavioral Health Center

 The Recreation Therapy internship at the BHC is a 14-week, full-time program that meets the requirements outlined by the National Council for Therapeutic Recreation Certification (NCTRC).
 Students will apply skills learned in their university coursework, gain exposure to and demonstrate competence in all of the job tasks of a recreation therapist as outlined in the NCTRC Job Analysis.
 Under the supervision of our CTRSs, students will become a practicing member of our interdisciplinary treatment team.

 Your internship will be completed at the Behavioral Health Center (BHC), a 74-bed free-standing psychiatric hospital housing four patient units.
 The BHC is part of Eastern Idaho Regional Medical Center (EIRMC).
 We provide care for those in mental health crisis in Idaho, southern Montana and Western Wyoming.
 The BHC mission is to "Provide leadership and effectively partner with those we serve through an integrated team approach to evidence-based behavioral healthcare."
 Our patient-care services are based on the following values: Compassion, Safety and Excellence.

-Students completing an internship at the BHC will gain experience providing Recreation Therapy services with the following populations:
+Students completing an internship at the BHC will gain experience providing Recreation Therapy services for adults and adolescents in an acute setting.

 Required learning experiences

 - Minimum 560 hour internship scheduled over 14 weeks

 - Next few weeks co-planning and co-facilitating patient interventions